Review of Light’s End

 To build upon this system with a larger scale project is a very lucrative idea and we can hope that at least one developer is looking into after stumbling upon Light’s End.

-Light's End Review Score and Final Thoughts
+Light’s End Review Score and Final Thoughts (4 out of 5)

 Light’s End is a great showcase for the Xbox Live Indie Games scheme.
 The game provides a solid story and intellectual procrastination while attempting to introduce something unique and original into its mechanical fabric.
 Add to this the nostalgic score with a relatively involved cartoon aesthetic and the summation of Light’s End and its parts becomes clear.
 For roughly a dollar, this game is not to be missed, a few hours of both retroactive appreciation and independent creativity is never a bad thing and Light’s End does not disappoint.